Mapping classes of Real Rational Surface Automorphisms: Pseudo-Anosov maps on

-\end{prop} \begin{proof} Since $F_n$ has the unique invariant curve $C_n\subset X_n$ and $\hat X_n = X_n \setminus C_n$, the homeomorphism $\hat F_n$ does not have any invariant curve.
-In other words, every curve in $\hat X_n$ has infinite order.
+\begin{proof} Because $F_n$ possesses a unique invariant simple closed curve $C_n\subset X_n$ and $\widehat X_n=X_n\setminus C_n$, the homeomorphism $\widehat F_n$ has no essential invariant curves.
+In particular, by Proposition \ref{P:irreducible} we see that every essential simple closed curve in $\widehat X_n$ has infinite order.

 It follows that $\hat F_n$ is not reducible.
 If the induced action $\hat F_{n*}$ on $\pi_1(\hat X_n)$ is periodic, then so is the induced action of $F_{n*}$ on $X_n$.
 However, this is not true due to Theorem \ref{T:rat}.
 By Nielsen-Thurston classification, we conclude that $\hat F_n$ on $\hat X_n$ is pseudo-Anosov.

-By Proposition \ref{P:fgrow}, we see that the stretch factor of $\hat F_n$ is given by $\lambda_n$. \end{proof}
+By Theorem \ref{T:rr}, the growth rate of the induced action of $\hat F_n$ on homology is given by $\lambda_n$.
+Hence, for any $g$ in the mapping class of $\hat F_n$, the topological entropy satisfies Let $\phi$ be a pseudo-Anosov diffeomorphism in the mapping class of $\hat F_n$.
+Then $\phi$ realizes the minimal entropy in the class, which is equal to $\log \delta$, where $\delta$ is the stretch factor of $\phi$.